Chair of the Board of Corporation - James Pinchbeck

 Tim is a commercially focused senior HR professional, with a Masters in Strategic HRM and a further Post Graduate Diploma in Employment Law.
 Currently working within Dixons Carphone PLC who are Europe’s leading specialist electrical and telecommunications retailer and services company, employing over 41,000 people in nine countries.

-In his current role within the Services Division and responsible for an area covering 2000 colleagues, Tim’s remit focusses on the Technical Repairs, Digital and Services Commercial teams – across Newark, Acton and our store locations.
-This remit includes challenging how we attract, engage and develop our colleagues – in an area where the focus is on growing our own talent.
+In his current role within the Technology Division, Tim’s remit focusses on the Technology, Transformation, eCommerce and Data teams – across Newark, Acton and our store locations.
+This remit includes challenging how we attract, engage and develop our colleagues – in a fiercely contested digital space and where we have a number of large scale transformations being undertaken.

 Previously Tim has held a number of senior roles covering predominately the 3rd Party logistics fields as well as various national and international mining businesses.
 Originally South African Tim retains a passion for travelling and experiencing other cultures as well as spending time together as a family.